4d/4d-for-ios/docs/Detailform-SvgFileCustomTemplate.md

 </g>
 ```

-1. Entire area y position
+1. Entire area Y position
-2. Area background position, height and width
+2. Area background position, height, and width
 3. Icon to display an image in the imageField
 4. Define the text area position and width
-5. Define the droppable field position, height and width as well as accepted fields types (here 3 is an image)
+5. Define the droppable field position, height, and width, as well as accepted fields types
-6. Define a cancel button that will be displayed to delete current content
+6. Define a cancel button that will be displayed to delete the current content

 ### Field to be duplicated